Health & Nutrition· Updated 14 min read

 Organize your list by meal type (breakfast, lunch, dinner, snacks) and by texture category (soft, crunchy, plain).
 Most adults with restrictive eating have 10 to 30 accepted foods.
 This is your working inventory — the foundation your meal plan is built on.

 Once you have your inventory, identify gaps.
 If all your accepted proteins are chicken-based, that is a nutritional gap worth noting.
 If you have no accepted vegetables, consider whether any could be hidden in accepted foods (cauliflower in mashed potatoes, spinach in a smoothie).
+For a deeper look at how AI can help, see our AI meal planning guide.

 An AI meal planner like NumYum can take your complete safe foods inventory and build weekly plans that maximize variety within your accepted foods while staying within your sensory boundaries.